 Parking on Campus

 Students are provided free access to a secure parking lot located to the west of the main campus at 701 Crocker Street during hours of college operation.
-This lot is accessible only with a Mercy College badge.
+This lot is accessible only with a Mercy College ID badge.
 In the event of emergency, this lot is equipped with three Code Blue telephone stations that provide a telephone link to Mercy Public Safety staff.
 Exterior video cameras monitor this parking lot and allow Public Safety staff to maintain visual contact with callers at Code Blue stations.

 Parking space on the Medical Center campus is intended for visitors and/or reserved users.
 Use of visitor parking when attending class/clinical/library is a parking violation and subject to fine.
 Students parking in restricted areas are also subject to a fine.